sinelaw/temper/README.md

     tokens <- number of concurrency tokens (= the concurrency limit) known_targets <- the top-level (root) targets
-    inferred_targets <- empty list
     guessed_targets <- empty list
+    procedure build_deps_(root_targets):
         while known_targets is not empty:
             cur_target <- pop head from known_targets
-        explicit_deps <- check the build rules for any explicit dependencies of cur_target push explicit_deps onto known_targets
+            explicit_deps <- check the build rules for any explicit dependencies of cur_target for each dep_target in explicit_deps:
+                build_deps(dep_target)
             guessed_deps <- check the history cache for any guessed dependencies of cur_target push guessed_deps onto guessed_targets
+            if explicit_deps is not empty:
+                push cur_target to the back of known_targets (will be built after its explicit dependencies) continue the loop
+            if guessed_deps is not empty: (but explicit_deps was)

+            otherwise (i.e. both explicit_deps and guessed_deps are empty):
+                run_job(target=cur_target, priority=high)

+    procedure run_job takes two arguments: target & priority.
+Implementation: take one concurrency token with the given priority (blocking until one is available) run the job for building cur_target
-        if both explicit_deps and guessed_targets are empty: run the job for building cur_target, if any dependency is encountered, block on its completion and insert it into inferred_targets
+        (if any dependency is encountered, run its corresponding job immediately and block on its completion) release one concurrency token